Basics of Saas Marketing

 Step 1: Implement Google Analytics 4 (GA4)

 First things first, set up GA4 using Google Tag Manager on your website (WordPress or otherwise).
-This step is crucial for gathering basic metrics without the need for extensive technical skills.
+This step is crucial for gathering basic metrics without extensive technical skills.
 Google Tag Manager simplifies the process, and there’s a wealth of resources online to guide you through the setup.
 Once in place, defining your conversion metrics is your ticket to insightful data collection.

 Step 2: Content and SEO